In Arkansas there are not any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

 - Knowledge of basic drink recipes

-- Nearly half of the counties in Arkansas are dry (prohibit any sale of alcohol) and some jurisdictions in wet counties are also dry.
+- Nearly half of the counties in Arkansas are dry.
+This means they prohibit any sale of alcohol.
+Furthermore, some local jurisdictions in wet counties are also dry despite county regulations.

 To find out more information and which counties allow the sale of alcohol, please contact your local City Clerk’s office.